backbeam/backbeam-server/README.md

 ### How does it differ from backbeam.io?

-There are many differences in the implementation.

-- Our plans for `backbeam-server` is to support many databases such as `redis`, `mysql` and `postgresql`.
-- `backbeam-server` doesn't come with a control panel but you can use your preferred database inspector for administration purposes.
-- In Backbeam.io you can change your data model in the control panel easily thanks to the schema-less nature of the NoSQL databases we use.
-In `backbeam-server` could be a little more manual.
-- Finally with `backbeam-server` you will have to implement your infrastructure to support scalability, backups, server configuration, security protection, etc.
+- With `backbeam-server` you will have to implement your infrastructure to support scalability, backups, server configuration, security protection, etc.
+- backbeam.io supports code versioning itself.
+With `backbeam-server` you just need to use your favorite version control tool.

 ## Usage